Need to talk? Call 1800 882 436.

 • organising repairs

-• maintaining basic contact with clients
+• keeping in contact with clients

 For more information on activities that do not count as work, please visit the Services Australia website.